South Korean parliament votes to defy president by lifting his declaration of martial law

 The president’s surprising move harkened back to an era of authoritarian leaders that the country has not seen since the 1980s, and it was immediately denounced by the opposition and the leader of Yoon’s own conservative party.

+When martial law is declared, “special measures” can be employed to restrict the freedom of press, freedom of assembly and other rights, as well as the power of courts.

+The constitution also states that the president must oblige when the National Assembly demands the lifting of martial law with a majority vote.

-Following Yoon’s announcement, South Korea’s military proclaimed that parliament and other political gatherings that could cause “social confusion” would be suspended, according to South Korea’s Yonhap news agency.
+Following Yoon’s announcement, South Korea’s military proclaimed that parliament and other political gatherings that could cause “social confusion” would be suspended, South Korea’s Yonhap news agency said.

+In Washington, the White House said the U.S. was “seriously concerned” by the events in Seoul.
+A spokesperson for the National Security Council said President Joe Biden’s administration was not notified in advance of the martial law announcement and was in contact with the South Korean government.

+Speaking at an event with Japan’s ambassador to Washington, U.S. Deputy Secretary of State Kurt Campbell, a longtime Asia diplomat, reiterated that the U.S.-South Korea alliance is “ironclad” and the U.S. would “stand by Korea in their time of uncertainty.”

 Soon after the declaration, the parliament speaker called on his YouTube channel for all lawmakers to gather at the National Assembly.
 He urged military and law enforcement personnel to “remain calm and hold their positions.